sshalem/Spring-Boot/09-JUint-CI-CD-Jenkins/README.md

 * What is Jenkins?

 [Answer:](#-)
-• Jenkins is a CI (Contiguous Integration)  tool used to build(Compile, test) code and deploy it to the production
+* Jenkins is a CI (Contiguous Integration)  tool used to build(Compile, test) code and deploy it to the production
-• Jenkins provides hundreds of plugins to support :
+* Jenkins provides hundreds of plugins to support :
-	○ Building
+	* Building
-	○ Deploying
+	* Deploying
-	○ And automating any project.
+	* And automating any project.
-• It is a server-based system that runs in servlet containers such as Apache Tomcat.
+* It is a server-based system that runs in servlet containers such as Apache Tomcat.
-• It supports version control tools like
+* It supports version control tools ,to automate build ,like :
-	○ GIT
+	* GIT
-	○ SVN
+	* SVN
-to automate build

 [<img src="https://img.shields.io/badge/-Back to top%20-brown" height=22px>](#_)